Nathan-Potgieter/Making-of-MCmarket/README.md

 ### Archimedean Copulas

+This work seeked out a method to produce simulated markets with high left tail dependence.
+This would in theory enable the simulation of markets in which the correlation between assets increases when when overall asset returns are low. (i.e. during crisis periods)

 Unfortunately, Elliptal copulas cannot be calibrated to exhibit dynamic correlations (i.e left-tail dependence).
-And Archimedean copulas don’t allow us to stipulate their surrelation structure, that is not via a correlation matrix.
-Therefore, in this section we examine some properties of Archimedean copulas which do exhibit this characteristic.
+Therefore, in this section we examine some properties of Archimedean copulas which do exhibit left-tail dependence.
+Unfortunately, Archimedean copulas don’t allow us to stipulate their correlation matrix.

 Archimedean copulas such as the Clayton, Frank, Gumbel and Joe exhibit higher levels of dependence at the tails of the multivariate